olliebrownlow/pig-latin-react-frontend/README.md

 - If the user leaves the TranslatorView textfield blank and clicks "submit" a snackbar message pops up asking the user to enter text.

-- If the user inputs any characters that are not lower-case letters, they are ignored by the `handleChange()` method with only the lower-case letters saved to state and ready for translation.
+- If the user inputs any characters that are not letters, they are ignored by the `handleChange()` method.
+Capitla letters are converted to lower-case and all letters are saved to state and ready for translation.

 ## Editing old Translations